stefantoncu01/Pizza-project/README.md

 # Pizza-project
-Mini testing project on classes using Pytest
+Mini testing project with classes, using Pytest